Skip to content

 • dissolved_mass(pin, ddict): applies the chosen solubility law for each soluble species and aggregates atomic-mass tallies per element.

-• get_target_from_params(ddict): translates hydrogen_earth_oceans, CH_ratio, nitrogen_ppmw, sulfur_ppmw into kg-per-element targets.
+• get_target_from_params(ddict): translates hydrogen_earth_oceans, CH_ratio, nitrogen_ppmw, sulfur_ppmw into kg-per-element targets (four-key, for the buffered mode).

 • get_target_from_pressures(ddict): back-computes kg-per-element targets from prescribed initial atmospheric pressures.